LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 The lab consists of four parts:

 - Part 1: Use the **IBM Application Modernization Accelerator (AMA)** data collector
-	- Use the AMA data collector to scan the current application server landscape
+	- Use the AMA data collector to scan the currentan application server landscape
 - Part 2: Use the **IBM Application Modernization Accelerator (AMA)** Visualization and Assessment capabilities
 	- Analyze one of the discovered applications using AMA
 	- Create a migration plan